1014jorge/empoyee-tracking2023/README.md

 ## Usage

- This application should be used by anyone who wants a functional way to add or delete roles, employees or departments from a database
+ This application should be used by anyone who wants a functional way to add or delete roles, employees or departments from a company database.

 ## Credits